webcreate/infinite-ajax-scroll/doc/methods.md

 ### extension

-Adds a extension to Infinite AJAX Scroll.
+Adds an extension to Infinite AJAX Scroll.

 ```javascript
 jQuery.ias().extension(new anExtension());